-Native plants are adapted to our climate, naturally resistant to pests and diseases, are documented to best support local wildlife, and often have superior stormwater functionality.
+Native plants are adapted to our climate, often do a better job of managing stormwater, and are documented to best support local wildlife.
 Over 90% of our 10,000 native insects rely exclusively on native plants for survival.
-96% of terrestrial birds rear their young on native insects.
-100% of amphibians are "meat-eaters", their diets consisting of insects and other arthropods.
+96% of terrestrial birds rear their young on native insects.100% of amphibians are "meat-eaters", their diets consisting of insects and other arthropods.
 Even small amounts of native plants make a difference!